|

 Knapp, Seaman Asahel

-Photograph Collection, 1903-1913 and undated
+1903-1913 and undated

 SWCPC 790 E1

-Knapp and other members of the Knapp family, railroads, and cattle.
+other members of the Knapp family, railroads, and cattle.
 Negative images

-include photos of children around a house, early automobile, crops, and an adult.
+include photos of children around a house, early automobile, crops, and an

-Seaman Knapp was born December 16, 1833, in Essex County, New York, and attended
+December 16, 1833, in Essex County, New York, and attended Poultney Academy and

+(1863).
 In 1866, he moved to Iowa to farm.
-In 1879, Knapp was appointed Professor of Practical and
+In 1879, Knapp was appointed

-Experimental Agriculture at Iowa State Agricultural College and held that post until 1885,
+Professor of Practical and Experimental Agriculture at Iowa State Agricultural

-when he moved to Louisiana.
-There he became active in rice faring and served as the first
+became active in rice farming and served as the first president of the Rice

-president of the Rice Growers Association.
-In 1897, he began working for the U.S.
+Growers’ Association.
+In 1897 he began working for the U.S. Department of

-Department of Agriculture, taking charge of the demonstration farms in the South, and was
+Agriculture, taking charge of the demonstration farms in the South, and was

 active in the formation of the Agricultural Extension Service.
-Knapp married Maria
+Knapp married

-served as president of Texas Technological College from 1932 to 1938.
-Seaman Knapp died on
+Bradford Knapp, served as president of Texas Technological College from 1932 to

-April 1, 1911.
+1938.
+Seaman Knapp died on April 1, 1911.

 Knierim Family

-Photograph collection, 1900-1940
+Photograph Collection, 1900-1940

 30 copy prints, 56 copy negatives

-SWCPC 27, E1-E4
+SWCPC 27 E1-E4

-Consists of photographs of the Knierim family of Bronte, Texas, and
+the Knierim family of Bronte, Texas, and bulks with family portraits

-bulks with family portraits (1905-1925).
-It also contains photographs of Texas Governor
+(1905-1925).
+It also contains photographs of Texas Governor James V. Allred (ca.

-James V. Allred (ca. 1940), logging in Angelina County, Texas (1903-1905), a Fordson
+1940), logging in Angelina County, Texas (1903-1905), a Fordson tractor (ca.

-tractor (ca. 1920), a steam threshing machine (ca. 1911), and a Hercules automobile (ca.
+1920), a steam threshing machine (ca. 1911), and a Hercules automobile (ca.

 1915).

-Robert Knierim, a long-time resident of Bronte, Texas, spearheaded an effort to dam the
+Robert Knierim, a long-time resident of Bronte, Texas, spearheaded an effort to

 Knoedles, Mrs. Russell G.

-Photograph collection, 1919-1939
+Photograph Collection, 1919-1939

 6 copy prints

-SWCPC 93, E6
+SWCPC 93 E6

-Consists of photographs of early Artesia, Elizabeth Town, and Santa Fe,
+early Artesia, Elizabeth Town, and Santa Fe, New Mexico (1919-1939).
+It also

-New Mexico (1919-1939).
-It also contains photographs of San Miguel Mission in Santa Fe,
+contains photographs of San Miguel Mission in Santa Fe, New Mexico (1939), and a

-New Mexico (1939), and a mule train in Artesia, New Mexico (1919).
+mule train in Artesia, New Mexico (1919).

-Founded in 1903, Artesia, New Mexico, boasted a system of water works based on clear
+Founded in 1903, Artesia, New Mexico, boasted a system of water works based on

-productions and refining, agriculture, and ranching support a community of 11,000 people.
+Artesia.
+Today, oil production and refining, agriculture, and ranching support a

 Knox County, Texas

-Photograph collection, 1883-1920
+Photograph Collection, 1883-1920

 69 copy prints, 70 copy negatives